faameem/apache/spark/edx/xseries/data-science-and-engineering-with-apache-spark/README.md

 The Data Science and Engineering with Spark XSeries
++ University of California, Berkeley
-+ Created in partnership with Databricks.
++ Partnership with Databricks.
 + Teach students how to perform data science and data engineering at scale using Spark.

 Spark